darkerz7/CSGO-Plugins/EntWatch_DZ/ReadME.txt

 	*sm_ebanlist					- Displays a list of Ebanned players
 #Client CMDs:
 	*sm_status [<target(only admins)>]		- Allows you to check player status
+#Ovverride Admin Access:
+	*sm_eban_perm					- Allows admins to issue and remove a permanent EBan *sm_eban_long					- Allows admins to issue a EBan for more than 12 hours

 %Module Glow
 #Cvars: